skallinen/assignment_deck/index.md

 ## 4. Forecasting

-You can also pick **indvidual items** explore them separately and **forecast** how they will be shared in the future.
+You can also pick **indvidual items**, explore them separately and **forecast** how they will be shared in the future.
 The method used is **exponential smoothing**.
-Also the 95% respective 80% confindence intervals are plotted.
+The 95% respective 80% confidence intervals are plotted.

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3-1.png)